Day Trips From San Diego Your Family Will Love

 There are so many fun things to do in San Diego, but if you have more time, there are some spectacular San Diego day trips within a short drive of the city too.
 So pack up the car and take a ride because you’re going to love these day trips from San Diego!

-6 Best San Diego Day Trips with Kids!
+6 Best San Diego Day Trips!

 I truly love San Diego!
 It’s a great USA family destination and I whole heartedly believe it should be on every family bucket list!